Kristian Bezuidenhout / Zurich Chamber Orchestra (ZKO)

 Mozart, let alone C.P.E.
 Bach, almost certainly was not familiar with the bassoon and Janissary stops.
 Consequently in this concert, these two pedals (the outer two) were not even hooked up.

 Images in this section copyright © 2018 by Rolf Kyburz.
 All rights reserved.
-This photograph and this GIF, or any part or portion thereof, may not be reproduced, used, distributed, or transmitted in any form or by any means without the prior written permission of the author.
+This photograph and this GIF, or any part or portion thereof, may not be reproduced, used, distributed, or transmitted in any form or by any means without the prior written permission by the author.
 For permission requests contact the author.

 J.C.
 Bach: Symphony in G major, op.3/6